agungTuanany/Advanced-NodeJS-StephenGrider/chapter_01_the_internal_of_node/README.md

 ![chapter-1-11.png](images/chapter-1-11.png "Event Loop schema")

-Whenever a NodeJS program start up in computer NodejS automatically creates one thread and execute all of code inside of that one single-thread.
+Whenever a NodeJS program start up in computer NodeJS automatically creates one thread and execute all of code inside of that one single-thread.
 Inside single-thread is something call the **event-loop**.